The Ascent (video game)

-The Ascent is a cyberpunk-themed action role-playing video game developed by Swedish game studio Neon Giant and published by Curve Digital for Windows, Xbox Series X/S and Xbox One on 29 July 2021.
+The Ascent is a cyberpunk-themed action role-playing video game developed by Swedish game studio Neon Giant and published by Curve Digital and Krafton and released for Microsoft Windows, Xbox Series X/S and Xbox One on 29 July 2021, for PlayStation 4 and PlayStation 5 on 24 March 2022, and for Nintendo Switch 2 on 2 December 2026.
 It was developed using Unreal Engine 4 by a team of 12 people and is Neon Giant's debut in the industry.
 The game received positive reviews for visuals, combat, and soundtrack, but criticism for the emphasis on grinding.

 Gameplay

 The Ascent is presented from an isometric view overlooking the character(s).
 It is a twin-stick shooter.
 It includes the ability to aim both high and low on enemy targets, allowing the player to differentiate between shooting enemies closer or further away.
 This mechanic is key to the game's cover system, allowing the player to aim at enemies over the top of the props in the environment.
 The player can fully customize their character's appearance, and can augment their character with cyberware upgrades to get new skills and abilities.
 Players have an upgradeable cyberdeck device, which they can use to gain access or "hack" into previously locked areas and loot certain chests.

 The game features a destructible environment that reacts to the player's actions, such as bullet impacts, skill powers and explosions.
 A fast travel system is implemented in the game via a built-in subway system and paid taxi, allowing the player to travel vast distances in-game quickly.
 It is an open world game that IGN described as having "essentially no loading screens".
+Despite this claim, it is very obvious that the elevators separating the four main areas of the game(Deepstink, Warrens, High Street and The Pinnacle) as well as the subway and taxi travel cut-scenes are loading screens.
 Defeating enemies allows the player to collect loot of various rarities.
 Items can be obtained by completing missions, exploring the world or purchasing them from vendors with in-game currency.
 The gameplay modes include single-player, local co-op and online co-op with a maximum of 4 players.